When a mother sexually abuses her son.

 However, it was important for Stuart to confront his mother, to disown any responsibility for her abuse, and place it back where it belonged—onto her.
 Whether she decided to accept it was her issue, not his.

 As he worked on the sexual abuse he’d suffered, the compulsivity around his sexual interests in mother and son incest reduced greatly.
 Interest in mother and son incest fantasies, porn, and play with his wife remained with him, but with our work together, he became able to control these fantasies instead of them controlling him.
-He went from trauma re-enactment to trauma play, which I talk about in article.
+He went from trauma re-enactment to trauma play.

 Facing the truth